LinusNEP/SLAM-Alg.-Failure/README.md

 To access the example files and scripts used in the paper, clone this GitHub repository to your local PC.
 Use the following command:
 ```
-cd ~/robot_ws/src
+cd ~/o2s_ws/src
 git clone https://github.com/LinusNEP/RAAD-2023.git
 ```
 This will create a local copy of the repository on your PC, allowing you to run the example files and explore the code.

 - **Run and evaluate:**

-The example matlab codes runs in sections, first you have to use the 'Run' command to load the parameters to matlab workspace, it will return an interactive dialog box where you have to select yes to load the data to the workspace.
+The example Matlab codes run in sections, first you have to use the 'Run' command to load the parameters to the Matlab workspace, it will return an interactive dialogue box where you have to select yes to load the data to the workspace.
 Subsequently, for any of the environments, select the metrics of choice (e.g., show the trajectories, absolute trajectory error (ATE), etc) for which you wish to analyse.

 Please refer to the paper for more details on the experiments, methodology, and analysis conducted in this work.

 ### Citation

-If you use this work for any academic task, please cite our [original paper](https://link.springer.com/chapter/10.1007/978-3-031-32606-6_22#:~:text=In%20real%2Dworld%20environments%2C%20SLAM,position%20and%20the%20environment's%20structure.).
+If you use this work for any academic task, please cite the [paper](https://link.springer.com/chapter/10.1007/978-3-031-32606-6_22#:~:text=In%20real%2Dworld%20environments%2C%20SLAM,position%20and%20the%20environment's%20structure.).
 ```
 @InProceedings{10.1007/978-3-031-32606-6_22,
 author="Nwankwo, Linus